 While it is not possible to determine if a Root of Trust is behaving properly, it is possible to know how roots are implemented.
 Certificates provide assurances that the root has been implemented in a way that renders it trustworthy.

-For example, a certificate may identify the manufacturer and evaluated assurance level (EAL) of a TPM.
+EXAMPLE A certificate can identify the manufacturer and evaluated assurance level (EAL) of a TPM.

 This certification provides confidence in the Roots of Trust implemented in the TPM.
-In addition, a certificate from a platform manufacturer may provide assurance that the TPM was properly installed on a machine that is compliant with TCG specifications so that the Root of Trust provided by the platform may be trusted (see 9.5.2 for more information on certification).
+In addition, a certificate from a platform manufacturer can provide assurance that the TPM was properly installed on a machine that is compliant with TCG specifications so that the Root of Trust provided by the platform can be trusted (see clause 9.5.2 for more information on certification).